 Our goal is to help scale the off-grid solar sector and to support the industry in growing quickly but sustainably.
 In order to maximize our impact, we regularly work with other organizations to overcome barriers of growth to the sector.

-GOGLA is a Clean Energy Partner of the Transforming Energy Access for Households and Improved Livelihoods Programme (TEA), funded by the UK Department for International Development (DFID).
+GOGLA is a Clean Energy Partner of the Transforming Energy Access for Households and Improved Livelihoods Programme (TEA), funded by the UK Foreign, Commonwealth and Development Office (FCDO).

 The first component aims to increase the capability of NREAs to deliver valuable services to their members and fully represent their members – in particular to governments.
-The goal of component two is to strengthen ties between associations and to address regional policy challenges affecting off-grid energy, while component three supports NREAs in their national level data collection to promote informed policy debates and business decisions concerning off-grid solar energy.
+The goal of component two is to strengthen ties between associations and to address regional policy challenges affecting off-grid energy, while component three supports two NREAs through targeted capacity building on identified priority gaps.

-The ACE consortium is being led by Coffey and consists of The Energy and Resources Institute (TERI), World Resources Institute, (WRI), Solar Sister, Open Capital Advisors (OCA) and GOGLA, with involvement of the International Finance Cooperation (IFC) Lighting Global program.
+ACE TAF is being implemented by a consortium led by Tetratech International Development and which also includes GOGLA, The Energy and Resources Institute (TERI), World Resources Institute (WRI), Solar Sister, Open Capital Advisors (OCA) and the International Finance Cooperation (IFC) Lighting Global program.

-For more information, please contact Julie Cammell (firstname.lastname@example.org).
+For more information, please contact Francis Wainaina (firstname.lastname@example.org).